nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

 - `gamma` must be less than 0.5 (state switching must be rarer than staying).
 - `muR` must be greater than `muW` (the recombinant state must carry elevated divergence).

-When `enabled` is set to `true` explicitly and the dataset cannot support detection (no reference tree, fewer than two clades, or a tree with no per-branch mutations), the dataset fails to load with an error explaining the cause.
-When detection is left on by default (`enabled` unset), those same conditions cause it to be skipped silently instead.
+Explicit `enabled: true` on a dataset that cannot support detection (no reference tree, fewer than two clades, or no per-branch mutations) is a load-time error.
+Default-on (`enabled` unset) skips silently instead.

 Any parameter left unset is estimated from the reference tree.
 Set parameters explicitly to override the estimate, or set `enabled` to `false` to turn the feature off: